Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Dynamics and Controllability on Thick Quantum Graphs

 This theorem allows us to convert the original quasi-$\delta$-type boundary control system into an induction control system.
-Part of the time-dependence we had in the initial problem has been moved to the analytical form of the Hamiltonian, but we still have a system with time-dependent operator domain; however, the domains of the family of sesquilinear forms associated with the self-adjoint operators of the quantum induction control problem do not depend on the parameter $t$ and have therefore constant form domain.
+Part of the time-dependence we had in the domain of the initial problem has been transferred to the analytical form of the Hamiltonian, but we still have a system with time-dependent operator domain.
+However, the domains of the family of sesquilinear forms associated with the self-adjoint operators of the quantum induction control problem do not depend on the parameter $t$ and have therefore constant form domain.
 This is shown in the next result.

-\begin{corollary} Let $H(t)$, $t\in I$, be the time-dependent Hamiltonian of the quantum induction control problem associated with a quasi-$\delta$ boundary control problem with control functions $\chi_{v,e}(t)$; $v\in V$, $e\in E_v$.
-Then $H(t)$ is a time-dependent Hamiltonian with constant form domain, cf.\ Def. \ref{def:hamiltonian_const_form},
+\begin{corollary} Let $I \subset \mathbb{R}$ be a compact interval and let $H(t)$, $t\in I$, be the time-dependent Hamiltonian of the quantum induction control problem associated with a quasi-$\delta$ boundary control problem with control functions $\chi_{v,e}(t)$; $v\in V$, $e\in E_v$.
+Then $H(t)$ is a time-dependent Hamiltonian with constant form domain, cf.\ Def.~\ref{def:hamiltonian_const_form}.